Healthy and Sustainable Agricultural Communities?

 This unit has no prerequisites.
 It is available to all postgraduate-level students or interested professionals from agricultural, education, policy or health backgrounds.

 HMF702 Healthy and Sustainable Agricultural Communities is a full-fee unit offered through the School of Medicine at Deakin University.
-For more information about tuition fees, visit the Deakin website.
+For more information about tuition fees, visit the Deakin website or 2017 Tuition Fee Guide.

 For more information on this unit, the topics covered or on the application process, please contact: